Space-Air-Ground-Integrated Networks: The BER vs. Residual Delay and Doppler Analysis: Introduction

 \section{Introduction}

 Presented by the 2025 mobile test summit of Rohde \& Schwarz on ``Satcom 2.0: Navigating the NTN Landscape'', terrestrial communication has covered more than 60\% of the global landmass, but around 40\% still lacks coverage in remote areas, requiring the deployment of enhanced next-generation (NG) solutions \cite{rohde_schwarz_5GAdv_NTN}.
 Given that the entire landmass accounts for approximately 29\% of the Earth's total surface area, the remaining 71\%, such as the lakes and oceans, poses a significant coverage challenge due to the geographical limitations of terrestrial communication.
 As popularized by both the academia~\cite{Li_Holographic_2025,Pan_Latency_2023_Sep} and industry (such as Starlink)~\cite{Humphreys_Signal_2023_Oct}, the space-air-ground integrated network (SAGIN) having a dense low-Earth-orbit satellite (LEO) constellation is potentially capable of achieving global coverage, which is likely to be one of the key targets for NG systems~\cite{Huang_Airplane_2019_Sep,Pan_Space_2023_Apr}.
+Moreover, SAGINs inherently support the emerging vehicle-centric platforms, such as unmanned aerial vehicles (UAVs) and high-altitude platforms (HAPs), which are envisioned as key enablers of NG intelligent transportation systems and for the low-altitude economy.
+These aerial vehicles require reliable connectivity and accurate sensing capabilities to support applications such as autonomous navigation, real-time monitoring, and dynamic traffic management.
+By seamlessly integrating the space-, air-, and ground-segments, SAGINs are capable of offering ubiquitous coverage and enhanced service continuity for highly mobile vehicles, which is attractive for supporting heterogeneous transportation systems operating across different altitudes and mobility patterns.
 However, since the propagation environment of SAGINs is more complex than that of terrestrial communication networks, grave challenges remain to be resolved in order to fulfill the ambitious goals of NG systems.